GuyMograbi/yalla-exec/README.md

      - maybe flags should be mapped to environment variables overrides that will be injected into the command?
  - [ ] support running multiple commands
      - so just an array of of commands should be enough.. we can silence the output with > /dev/null
+ - [ ] make it a legit npm library. with github links, automated testing on a CI and license.